Byfield, Queensland: Geography

 Byfield is located in the midst of the Byfield National Park in Central Queensland, 717 km north west of the state capital Brisbane and 78 km north of the regional centre of Rockhampton.
 It is within the local government area of Shire of Livingstone (between 2008 and 2013, it was within the Rockhampton Region).

-Waterpark Creek forms much of the north-eastern boundary.
-Sandy Creek, a tributary of Waterpark, also forms part of that boundary.
+Water Park Creek forms much of the north-eastern boundary.
+Sandy Creek, a tributary of Water Park Creek, also forms part of that boundary.

 History

 The locality's name is thought to be a corruption of Fifefield, a name shown on a 1859 sketch by pastoralist Colin Archer.

 Byfield State School opened its doors on 12 November 1923.